laidav/hubfx/packages/hubfx/README.md

 - NOW TO REFACTOR using merge all and creating effects dynamically as part of actions

-- # 2023 07 30 (Sun)
+- # 2023 08 01 (Sun)

-1. REFACTOR Message Hub and more tests

-- update Message hub api - DONE

-- update actions interface - DONE

-- implement scoped effects, see branch as reference - DONE

-- create dictionary to track scoped effects  - DONE
+1. Async validation effects - IN PROGRESS

+  - action creator to map argument to proper key/payload/effect action

-- more test cases - DONE
+  - test messages

+1. UPDATE reducer for async validation

+  - async validation on value update should set validating to true in reducer - IN PROGRESS

+  - also valid state on parents and control should be false if it is validating

 # TODOS

-1. async validation on value update should set validating to true in reducer - IN PROGRESS

 1. handling adding and removing array items